unicode-org/cldr/docs/ldml/tr35-keyboards.md

 Because there is no overlap allowed between layers, the order of `<layer>` elements is not significant.

-> Note: The modifier syntax may be enhanced in the future. but will remain backwards compatible with the syntax described here.
+> Note: The modifier syntax may be enhanced in the future, but will remain backwards compatible with the syntax described here.

 * * *